 If a manager is specified for the deleted user, the manager will receive an email telling them they have access to the OneDrive, and that the OneDrive will be deleted at the end of the OneDrive retention period.
 For info about specifying a user's manager in the Azure Active Directory admin center, see Add or update a user's profile information.

 If a manager isn't specified for the user account, but a secondary owner was entered in the SharePoint admin center, the secondary owner will receive an email telling them they have access to the OneDrive, and that the OneDrive will be deleted at the end of the retention period.

 Seven days before the OneDrive retention period expires, a second email will be sent to the manager or secondary owner as a reminder that the OneDrive will be deleted in seven days.

 After seven days, the OneDrive for the deleted user is moved to the site collection recycle bin, where it is kept for 93 days.
 During this time, users will no longer be able to access any shared content in the OneDrive.
 To restore the OneDrive, you need to use PowerShell.
 For info, see Restore a deleted OneDrive.

 The Recycle Bin is not indexed and therefore searches do not find content there.
 This means that an eDiscovery hold can't locate any content in the Recycle Bin in order to hold it.

-Retention policies always take precedence to the standard OneDrive deletion process, so content included in a policy could be deleted before 30 days or retained for longer than the OneDrive retention.
-For more info, see Overview of retention policies.
-Likewise, if a OneDrive is put on hold as part of an eDiscovery case, managers and secondary owners will be sent email about the pending deletion, but the OneDrive won't be deleted until the hold is removed.
+Microsoft 365 retention settings from retention policies and retention labels always take precedence to the standard OneDrive deletion process, so content included for OneDrive retention could be deleted before 30 days or retained for longer than the OneDrive retention period.
+Likewise, if a OneDrive is put on hold as part of an eDiscovery case, managers and secondary owners will be sent email about the pending OneDrive deletion, but the OneDrive won't be deleted until the hold is removed.